milvus-io/milvus-docs/site/zh-CN/userGuide/manage_collection.md

 <ul>
   <li>You can create collections only after <a href="manage_connection.md">connecting to Milvus server</a>.</li>
   <li>The collection to create must contain a primary key field.
 INT64 is the only supported data type for the primary key field in current release of Milvus.</li>
-  <li>Optionally, you can create multiple scalar fields in addition to a primary key field and a vector field in order to support boolean filtering in a vector search or query.</li>
   </ul>
 </div>